 The short interest ratio is at really high at 8.19.
 The average short interest ratio falls in the 3.0 range, so this means that short sellers are far more bearish on LGI than the average stock.

 Looking at the weekly chart for LGI we see that the stock dropped in the last part of October and the beginning of November, but we see that the stock seems to have stabilized now.
 The stock has been hovering around the $70 level for the last four weeks and it could be building a base.

 The weekly stochastic readings hit oversold territory a few weeks back and look as if they will make a bullish crossover this week or next week.
 The stock went through a similar pattern back last fall before it rallied over 100%.

 Another thing that I like about the chart for LGI is the fact that the stock pulled back like it did, but it managed to remain above its 52-week and 104-week moving averages.
 These trend lines are still moving higher and could provide support for the stock going forward.

 Suggested strategy: Buy LGIH with a maximum entry price of $72.00.
 I would set a target of at least $93.50 over the next 9 to 12 months.
 I would suggest a stop loss at the $64.00 level.

-–Rick PendergraftAvoid These 5G Stocks Like the Plague [sponsor]
+–Rick PendergraftAvoid These Kinds of 5G Stocks Like the Plague [sponsor]